r-huijts/oorlogsbronnen-mcp/README.md

 ## Installation

-You can install this server in three ways:
+You can install this server in two ways:

 ### 1. Using Claude Desktop with NPX Package